ilyassakhanov/kubernetes-btc-app/README.md

 ```
-This app was supposed to kun in Kubernetes cluster and return current Bitcoin prices.
-Currently, it doesn't work due to issues in exposing the service outside Kubernetes cluster.
+This app is supposed in Kubernetes cluster and return current Bitcoin prices in EUR and CZK.
 ```
 ## Used software